Dr. Timothy D. Nelson

 Tori Van Dyk

 Tori Van Dyk is a fellow conducting sleep research with Dr. Dean Beebe at Cincinnati Children's Hospital.
-She will graduate with her PhD in psychology from UNL in August 2016.
+She graduated with her PhD in psychology from UNL in 2016.
 Tori has broad pediatric health interests focusing on the intersection between mental and physical health in children.
 Specific interests include the predictors, consequences, mechanisms, and promotion and change of important health behaviors (e.g. sleep, diet, physical activity).
 Tori's master's thesis explored the moderating effect of pessimism on the relationship between involvement in peer victimization (as either a victim or bully) and poor physical health.
 Tori's doctoral dissertation focused on sleep in youth with above average emotional and behavioral difficulties.
-Tori plans to pursue a research career continuing to examine key pediatric health issues.
+Tori is pursuing a research career to continue examining key pediatric health issues.

 Alyssa Lundahl is a graduate of the Pediatric Health Lab.
 She received her bachelor's of science in psychology from the University of Nebraska-Lincoln in 2012, her master's degree in 2014, and her doctorate degree in 2016.
 Her master's project explored the accuracy of parental perceptions of children's weight.
 Her dissertation examined the relationships among child temperament, sleep problems, feeding styles, and weight outcomes.